tier4/CalibrationTools/sensor/docs/how_to_intrinsic_camera.md.md

    <p align="center">Fig 3.
 Calibration results</figcaption>
 </p>

 After the calibration has finished, is possible to save the results by clicking the `Save` button and selecting and appropriate folder.
-The saved files correspond to the calibration itself (in the format used by ROS) and the calibration images, in case they are needed for further processing.
+The saved files correspond to the calibration itself (in the format used by ROS, as explained in [Section 2.5.1](#251-camera-intrinsics-model-and-output-format)) and the calibration images, in case they are needed for further processing.

 ### 1.2 Evaluation